 - to express in speech and writing and deeds what was seen, understood, felt, and applied in such a way that its accuracy, clarity, truth, value, and helpfulness can be known and enjoyed by others.

-And by all of this singularly blood-earnest scholarship, he introduced me, through Scripture and through Jonathan Edwards, to the truth that God is most glorified in us when I am most satisfied in him.
+And by all of this singularly blood-earnest scholarship, he introduced me, through Scripture and through Jonathan Edwards, to the truth that God is most glorified in us when we are most satisfied in him.
 This was the seed from which has grown all the books I have written.
 The fact that God pursued his glory and my joy in the same act of worship was the most explosive truth I have ever learned.
 The sources were the Bible and Edwards.

 I recall the day in class when he was accused of being too rational by a student from the new school of psychology.
 He responded by saying: Why can’t we be like Jonathan Edwards who in one moment could be writing a devotion that would warm your grandmother’s heart and in the next give a philosophical argument that would stump the chief thinkers of his day?
 My heart leaped.
 I went straight to the library after class, knowing almost nothing of Edwards and checked out his Essay on the Trinity.
 That’s what I read first.
 Then I bought a photocopy of The End for Which God Created the World at the bookstore.

 Meanwhile, my exegesis and systematic theology classes were undoing my Arminian presuppositions with biblical facts.
-By the end of 3 years, I was not only the romantic rationalist awakened in the Wheaton days, but the focus of that romance and that rational labor was the word of God with an absolutely sovereign God of grace at the center who planned the death of his Son for my salvation before the world was made.
+By the end of three years, I was not only the romantic rationalist awakened in the Wheaton days, but the focus of that romance and that rational labor was the word of God with an absolutely sovereign God of grace at the center who planned the death of his Son for my salvation before the world was made.

 All of this was being forged while teaching Sunday School, and while falling in love with the church under Ray Ortlund’s shepherding, and while hearing Ralph Winter describe the explosive new realities of missions around the world.
 Nothing about my emerging theology felt artificial or academic or detached or irrelevant to life.
 It all felt real and personal and relevant for church and home and the culture and all the nations of the world.